How to Create Mokume Gane Jewelry

 You’ll need to start by polishing the outer layers of the metals you’ll be working with.
 Using a small amount of water, lightly scour each metal piece with sandpaper.
 We recommend following the same direction each time (e.g. lateral, diagonal).
 This entire cleaning process can take between 90 and 120 minutes.

-When you’ve completed this process, there will be a distinct difference in your metal (as seen below):
+When you’ve completed this process, there will be a distinct difference in your metal.

 Next, rinse all of your metal pieces with water and repeat the process with pumice powder and the scotch- brite pad.